 Not only sandwich bread alternatives but keep going.
 Try a shrimp and orzo pasta salad or extremely deviled eggs.

 Even a green, meat lovers salad (less green, more meat) with a favorite dressing would be different and exciting.

 Final Thoughts On Easy Packable Lunches For Your Husband

-If you just can’t bear to watch large amounts of money disappear on workday meals, consider these ideas for cold lunches.
-It will save time, money, and is just healthier for you.
-And if your husband is like mine, you may not be able to count on him to make his own lunches.
+If you can’t bear to watch large amounts of money disappear on workday meals, consider these ideas for cold lunches.
+It will save time and money and is just healthier for you.
+And if your husband is like mine, you may not be able to count on him to make his lunches.
 You might need to take the lead on this.